 The other change are the bikini straps.
-The kits come with swimwear elastic to make your own and I followed this tutorial by Evie La Luve (the 2nd method) to create them.
-Forewarning – swimwear elastic is less supportive than regular shoulder strap elastic for lingerie.
+The kits come with clear elastic to make your own and I followed this tutorial by Evie La Luve (the 2nd method) to create them.
+If you have enough fold over elastic left in your kit, you could encase it with clear elastic and use it as straps.
+Self-made swimwear straps are less supportive than regular shoulder straps for lingerie.
 So, if you feel that you need the supportive and you’re not going into the ocean or pool much, I think it’s okay to swap one for the other.
 That’s what I did for Alee’s bikini below.
 I used this 3/4″ black shoulder strap elastic from the webshop.

 For the fold over elastic binding along the front neckline and the wide elastic at top and bottom of the back band/bikini, both are a blend of polyester and polyurethane and suitable for swimwear.
 A lot of lingerie fabrics are made with a blend of nylon and Spandex.
 Nylon has better stretch, so it gives a “less tightness” feel on the body, but polyester is a more durable fiber and has better resistance to chlorine.
 So that means you don’t have to make your own binding or have a coverstitch machine.
 Woo hoo!

 The same goes for the center front barrel closure and rings + sliders.
 Both are plastic and suitable for swimwear.